Floquet breathers in a modulated nonlinear lattice: Abstract

 \section{Abstract}

-In this work we study space-time modulated system using as a specific example a system of cantilevers with their on-site potential provided by electromagnets fed with DC and AC currents.
-The system equations are deduced and the effect of the modulation on the dispersion bands is examined.
-We adapt the theory of breather existence and stability to space-time modulation.
-We concentrate the numerical calculations in time-modulated system for which we have obtained different types of breathers for a wide range of frequencies that can be classified in two different classes (i) the modulation frequency is an integer multiple of the breather frequency and (ii) the breather frequency is an integer multiple of the modulation frequency.
-The first class, corresponds to the formation of time crystals as there is no entropy production.
+In this work, we study a space-time modulated electro-mechanical system, consisting of an array of coupled cantilevers with their on-site potential provided by electromagnets driven by AC currents.
+Model equations are derived, and the effect of the modulation on the dispersion bands is examined.
+The theory of breather existence and stability is extended to include space-time modulation.
+We perform numerical simulations in a time-modulated system, showing three types of breather response depending on the driving frequency: (i) the modulation frequency is an integer multiple of the breather frequency or, in other words, this phenomenon corresponds to period doubling, tripling, etc.; (ii) the opposite, that is, the breather frequency is an integer multiple of the modulation frequency, corresponding to period-halving, etc. (iii) the breather and modulation frequencies are commensurate in a different form.
+We use for all of them the term {\em Floquet breathers} in analogy with Floquet solitons in photonic systems.
+As there is no dissipation, but periodic forcing, the energy is generally conserved but only at discrete times.
+There exists in this system a huge variety of breathers, either site-centered, symmetric and antisymmetric, bond centered, in-phase or in-quadrature with the modulation, and we analyze the evolution of stability of some of them as a function of the modulation frequency.
 The construction of a similar system would be of interest to study the properties of dynamic metamaterials.

 \keywords{ nonlinear waves, breathers, thermal equilibrium, localization, intrinsic localized modes (ILM)}

 [2]{\frac{\displaystyle #1}{\displaystyle #2}}